miguelPerezOntiveros/framework/README.md

 - Export/Import feature
 	- Export
+		- zip file should not remain available, I need to secure it
 		- validate dumped uploads vs exported DML
+		- dump pages
 		- rethink permissions.
 Right now I check for a target project SysAdmin session, maybe I should try to sign in (like SSO).
 	- Import
 		- 1. Create Maker Mike project